vgwb/Antura/docs/en/manual/classroom_guide.md

 > [!tip] world map
 > For homework, let students explore in Home mode and bring one new card to share.

+### Reflection

 Reflection after play helps consolidate learning.

-### Reflection questions
+Here's a list of sample questions to stimulate the reflection:

 **Generic**: